scottchiefbaker/SmokeRand/README.md

 # Versions history

+07.02.2025: SmokeRand 0.20.

+- Preliminary support of user-defined batteries stored in text files.
+- Philox2x32 and 'squares' CBPRNG by B.Widynski.
+- Refactoring that allowed to get rid of a lot of small functions in the battery description (support of user-defined data for tests was added).

 02.01.2025: SmokeRand 0.19.

 - CSPRNG based on Magma GOST R 34.12-2015 block cipher (CTR and CBC modes).